christensenacademy/christensen-academy/modules/css-layouts/challenges/self-assessment.md

   * set the child's left and right margins to "auto"
   * set the child's left and right margins each to "50%"
   * all of the above work just fine

-##Solution Video
-I haven't made this yet, but I plan on making a video where I complete the challenge myself and talk through how I would do it.